dwyl/fields/README.md

 # _Who_? 👥

-This module is for people building Elixir/Phoenix apps who want to ship _simpler_ more maintainable code.
+This module is for people building Elixir/Phoenix apps who want to ship _simpler_ and more maintainable code.

 > We've attempted to make **`Fields`** as **beginner-friendly** as possible. <br />